aijm/NURBS/README.md

 # NURBS
 A really simple NURBS library based on libigl. [libigl](https://github.com/libigl/libigl/) is a simple C++ geometry processing library, and I use it mainly for displaying the NURBS curve and NURBS surface.

-This project's cmake structure is from [libigl/libigl-example-project](https://github.com/libigl/libigl-example-project), it's a blank project example showing how to use libigl and cmake.
+This project's cmake structure is from [libigl/libigl-example-project](https://github.com/libigl/libigl-example-project), which is a blank project example showing how to use libigl and cmake.

 ## See the tutorial first